HomeblogsHealth-and-wellnessExercise For Fatty Liver : Treat Your Liver By Exercising

 • Running

-Adding body weights to your exercise regime can further boost the intensity and benefits of the workout.
+While exercising, try and add some weights.
+Adding weights to your exercise can increase the intensity and benefits from the exercise.

 What type of exercise is good for fatty liver?

-Any exercise that increases heart rate and improves blood circulation, such as aerobic exercises like running, jogging, brisk walking, or weight training, can be beneficial for people with fatty liver.
-These activities can help improve liver health and contribute to overall wellbeing.
+Any exercise that increases your heart rate and improves blood circulation is good for liver.
+For example, aerobic exercises like running, jogging, brisk walking or weight training is good for fatty liver patients.
+These exercises can improve liver health and overall health.

 Can you train your liver?

-While you may not be able to directly ‘train’ your liver, engaging in certain exercises, especially weight training, can improve the health of your liver and support its function, particularly in the context of fatty liver disease.
+You can’t directly ‘train’ your liver but exercises especially weight training can improve liver health and its function especially in the context of fatty liver disease

 What exercises help fatty liver?

-Listed below are some examples of the exercises that may be helpful for people with a fatty liver:
+Following are some of the best exercises for fatty liver that may be good for people with fatty liver

 • Jump rope